harishmohanraj/ag2/website/docs/Use-Cases/walk-throughs/enhanced-swarm.md

 #### Nested chats
 For tasks that require a separate AG2 chat to occur, nested chats are a great option.
 This is the second enhanced feature we're covering, nested chats as hand-offs.

 In our scenario, we want to be able to find out the details of an order if a customer asks.
-To do this we need a couple of agents, one with access to the order database, to work together to retrieve and summarise the order details.
+To do this we need a couple of agents, one with access to the order database, to work together to retrieve and summarize the order details.

 Our nested chats are setup as a queue of two chats, the first is for the `order_retrieval_agent` who will extract the order information from the database and pass the details of it on to the second chat.
-The `order_summariser_agent` uses their LLM to format that and return it to the Swarm.
+The `order_summarizer_agent` uses their LLM to format that and return it to the Swarm.

 ```python
 # NESTED CHAT - Delivery Status